superblk/terve/README.md

 # Terve 👋

-Unified and minimal terraform and terragrunt version manager.
+Unified terraform and terragrunt version manager.

 WARNING: this is an early development version, so no releases yet. :sob: